Contents

 This health check provides your preferred Duo device security posture.
 By keeping all of these health checks green, Duo helps users keep a secure system and alleviates issues that may arise before an authentication is required.
 If this check reports an issue, such as the firewall turned off or OS out of date, users have the opportunity to perform remediation before attempting to authenticate.

-When a user first lands at a Duo Prompt with Duo Desktop enabled, a loading spinner appears while Duo performs the health check.
-If Duo Desktop is already installed and running this spinner should only appear for a few seconds and the user will continue with authentication.
+When a user first lands at a Duo Prompt that requires Duo Desktop, a loading spinner appears while Duo performs the health check.
+If Duo Desktop is already installed and running, this spinner should only appear for a few seconds and the user will continue with authentication.
 In the event of a failed authentication, the user will be directed to remediate these issues.

 When Duo Desktop is not already installed and running users see a notice indicating that the Duo Prompt is attempting to launch Duo Desktop.